OpenDDS/OpenDDS/docs/internal/docs.rst

 HTML
 ====

-HTML documentation can be built and viewed using ``docs/build.py -o html``.
+HTML documentation can be built and viewed using ``docs/build.py html -o``.
 If it was built successfully, then the front page will be at ``docs/_build/html/index.html``.

-A single page variant is also available using ``docs/build.py -o singlehtml`` If it was built successfully, then the page will be at ``docs/_build/singlehtml/index.html``.
+A single page variant is also available using ``docs/build.py singlehtml -o`` If it was built successfully, then the page will be at ``docs/_build/singlehtml/index.html``.

 PDF